wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [299]

-31 And Jackson , the thief captain of the host of Columbia , gave great praise to the gallant Coffee and Carrol , and Daniel , whose surname was Patterson , and all the valiant men who fought on that glorious day.
+31 And Jackson , the chief captain of the host of Columbia , gave great praise to the gallant Coffee and Carrol , and Daniel , whose sur-name was Patterson , and all the valiant men who fought on that glorious day.

 32 Moreover , Jackson was honored with great honor by the people throughout the land of Columbia ; even the great Sanhedrim were pleased with him , and exalted his name.